daviddechaux/Kingmaker/readme.md

 ### Want something ?
 New feature, icons, ...
 Please ask.
-Just remember that the app is still underdevelopment.
+Just remember that the app is still in development.

 ### Need help ?
 Well ... you can create icons...
 Please...